PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 }
 ```

+> **Note:** To use most npm packages on Pipedream, just require them — there is no `package.json` or `npm install` required.

 Then, update the `run()` method to:

-- Make a request to the following endpoing for the Star Wars API: `https://swapi.dev/api/people/1/`
+- Make a request to the following endpoint for the Star Wars API: `https://swapi.dev/api/people/1/`
 - Reference the `name` field of the payload returned by the API

 ```javascript